keeffEoghan/gl-gpgpu/readme.md

 // The main `gl-gpgpu` state.
 const state = gpgpu(regl, {
   // Logic given as state values, `gl-gpgpu` maps optimal inputs and outputs.
   maps: {
     // How many state values (channels) are tracked independently of others.
-        // The order here is the order used in the shaders and generated macros,
+    // The order here is the order used in the shaders and generated macros, but
-        // but for optimal lookups may be `packed` into channels/textures/passes
+    // for optimal lookups may be `packed` into channels/textures/passes
     // differently.
     values: [
       // Position value, uses 3 channels.
       3,
       // Motion value, uses 3 channels.
       3,
       // Life value, uses 1 channel.
       1
     ],
     // How state values map to any past state values they derive from.
     // Denoted as an array, nested 1-3 levels deep:
     // 1.
 In `values` order, indexes `values` to derive from, 1 step past.
     // 2.
 Indexes `values` to derive from, 1 step past.
     // 3.
 Shows how many steps past, then indexes `values` to derive from.
     derives: [
       // Position value derives from:
       [
         // Position, 2 steps past.
         [1, 0],
         // Position, 1 step past.
         0,
         // Motion, 1 step past.
         1,
         // Life, 1 step past.
         2
       ],
       // Motion value derives from:
       [
         // Motion, 1 step past.
         1,
         // Life, 1 step past.
         2,
         // Position, 1 step past.
         0
       ],
       // Life value derives from:
       [
         // Life, last step past.
         [1, 2],
         // Life, 1 step past.
         2
       ]
     ]
   },
   // How many steps of state to track.
   steps: 5,
   // How many states are bound to frame-buffer outputs at any step.
   bound: 1,
   // How many entries to track, here encoded as the power-of-2 size per side
   // of the data texture: `(2**scale)**2`; can also be given in other ways.
   scale: 10,
   // Whether to merge states into one texture; separate textures if not given.
   merge: true,
   // Data type according to platform capabilities.
   type: 'float',
   // Configure macro hooks, global or per-shader.
   macros: {
     // No macros needed for the `vert` shader; all other macros generated.
     vert: false
   },
   // Prefix is usually recommended; use none here to check for naming clashes.
   pre: '',
   // Properties for each step of state, and each pass of each step.
   step: {
     // A fragment shader to compute each state step, with `gl-gpgpu` macros.
     // Vertex shaders can also be given. frag,
-        // Macros are prepended to `frag` shader per-pass, cached in `frags`.
+    // Prepended macros to `frag` shader per-pass and cache in `frags`.
     frags: [],
     // Custom uniforms in addition to those `gl-gpgpu` provides.
     uniforms: {}
   }
 });

+// Output of this example test:

 const s = JSON.stringify;